1saifj/1saif.me/content/projects/al_aaml_frontend.md

 ## Professional Growth

-This role served as a crucial stepping stone in my development career, providing the foundational experience that enabled progression to more senior roles and backend development expertise.
+This role served as a crucial stepping stone in my development career, providing the foundational experience that enabled progression to more advanced roles and backend development expertise.

 ## Impact